 Members who positively contribute to the community receive Membership Points, which in turn helps them unlock higher status levels on Stitch.
 These levels are distinguishable by Bronze, Silver, Gold, Platinum and Diamond badges respectively.

 Members with higher status levels stand out as people who frequently help others, and are often a good indicator of trustworthiness.
-They also earn additional privileges on Stitch, including access to additional features, gifts and rewards, discounted memberships, and more.
+They also earn additional privileges on Stitch, including access to additional features, rewards, discounted memberships, and more.

 You can learn more about status levels and the Stitch Reward program here.

 The Community Champion badge is awarded to any member who has successfully held three Stitch events in their area.
 Community Champions are trusted members of the community who are able to publish events and activities without needing review by the Stitch team.